 Knox students, faculty, and staff take an active interest in their communities, both here in Galesburg and around the country.
 Students have started small businesses, created initiatives to help families in need, and even run political campaigns.
 Read about Knox's most recent recognitions:

 Knox regularly appears on the President's Higher Education Community Service Honor Roll in recognition of its outstanding record of engaging students in community service.
 The honor is conferred on colleges that contribute volunteer time and effort to the community.
-In the 2010-11 academic year, Knox students contributed more than 16,000 hours of volunteer time to the local community.
-The Center for Community Service provides a variety of opportunities each year for students to make a difference in the local area.
+In the 2011-12 academic year, Knox students contributed more than 29,000 hours of community service, earning Knox a place on the Honor Roll with Distinction.
+The Mark & Jeannette Kleine Center for Community Service provides a variety of opportunities each year for students to make a difference in the local area.
 Learn more:

 Independent research is a hallmark of a Knox education.
 From a single-term independent study to a year-long Honors project, approximately 85% of our students complete an independent research or creative project by the time they graduate, and 53% report working on a research project with a faculty member outside of course or program requirements.
 A sampling of student accomplishments: